musty-codified/ByteWorksAssessment/backend-services/README.md

 ### Authentication and Authorization
 Uses Spring Security with JWT for stateless authentication and authorization.

-## Response and Exception Handling ##
-The custom exceptions are present in the **_exceptions_** package.
-All Api responses are in the following format: message : Summary of the response status : Boolean value indicating whether request was successful or not Data : This contains the results of your request.
-It can either be an object, or an array depending on the request made.

 ### Deployment
 The application can be deployed on any Java Servlet container, or docker containers.